Thomas Westcote

 Thomas Westcote (c.
 1567 – c.
 1637) (alias Westcott) of Raddon in the parish of Shobrooke in Devon, was an English historian and topographer of Devon.

 Biography

+He was descended from the Lyttelton family.
 He was baptised at Shobrooke in Devon on 17 June 1567.
 He was the third son of Philip Westcote (died 1601) of West Raddon in the parish of Shobrooke, by his wife Katharine Waltham, a daughter of George Waltham of Brenton in the parish of Exminster, Devon.
 In his youth he was a soldier, traveller, and courtier, but in middle age he retired to a country life, probably living at West Raddon with his eldest brother, Robert.
 In 1624 he held a lease of Thorn Park in the parish of Holcombe Burnell.